 Many preppers have a NOAA emergency radio in their home supplies.
 You can only listen, but it’s a simple way to receive emergency broadcast radio stations like NOAA.

-However, those radios (like the green picture nearby) can be quite limiting, cheap, and bulky.
-We generally don’t recommend keeping them in your Bug Out Bag or Get Home Bag.
+However, those radios, like the green one pictured here, can be quite limited, cheap, and bulky.
+We generally don’t recommend keeping these in your bug out bag or get home bag.

-Many portable Ham radios can listen to NOAA and commercial FM stations as well.
-Plus you get the huge bonus of picking up and talking with your local emergency services (fire, police, etc).
+Many portable Ham radios can listen to NOAA and commercial FM stations, as well.
+Plus, you get the huge bonus of picking up and talking with your local emergency services (fire, police, medical, etc.).

-You’ll also want to talk with other people in your family or community, use equipment that is portable enough to be practical, and so on.
+You’ll also want to talk with other people in your family or community, and to use equipment that is portable enough to be practical.

 So even if you don’t get your license, a $40 handheld Ham is more valuable than a $20 NOAA/FM-only one.